surgeforward/emberfiretemplate/README.md

 * `git clone` this repository
 * `npm install`
 * `bower install`

+## Tweaking Theme
+If you don't want to use SB Admin 2 theme, edit Brocfile.js and remove the lines that you don't need.
+You can also remove the dependency from the bower.json file.

 ## Rules
 Here are the rules that you need to set in your firebase application.
 To learn more about rules see [https://www.firebase.com/docs/security/](https://www.firebase.com/docs/security/)